Enter uncleared cheques when converting to Xero

 Xero has 2 balances for bank accounts:

-- Bank balance in Xero - the balance of all the transactions entered into the bank account you've set up in Xero.
+- Bank balance in Xero - the sum of all bank account transactions entered in a bank account dated today or in the past.

 - Statement balance - the balance of all bank statements imported into this bank account in Xero.